If you live with chronic pain, it’s fundamental to get it under control. Now.

-I’m a chronic pain health coach and my mission is to teach other women how they can reduce their chronic pain.
+My mission is to teach other women how they can reduce their chronic pain.

-So I put together this beginner’s guide to chronic pain management techniques with the goal for you to learn effective strategies that don’t involve medication (although if you need to take medications for your chronic disease, that’s totally ok too).
+I put together this beginner’s guide to chronic pain management techniques with the goal for you to learn effective strategies that don’t involve medication (although if you need to take medications for your chronic disease, that’s totally ok too).

 Let’s get into it!

 What is Chronic Pain?

 Chronic pain is persistent pain lasting longer than 12 weeks and doesn’t go away despite medication or treatment.

 Usually, most people will get back to normal after pain or an injury.
 But sometimes, this isn’t the case, and the pain becomes chronic.

 Myth #1 Chronic pain is a normal part of getting older

 As you age, there’s the possibility that you’ll feel general aches and pain in your body.
 But developing chronic pain or disease like arthritis isn’t true for everyone.